Table of Contents

 Credit Requirements

-You generally need to have a good credit profile for your personal and/or business credit score to qualify for a secured business line of credit.
-If your credit score is low, you may have a harder time receiving approval.
-It’s a good idea to check your personal and business credit score before applying.
+Although collateralizing can mean that requirements will be lower than for unsecured financing, you generally need to have an adequate credit profile for your personal and/or business credit scores to qualify for a secured business line of credit.
+Many lenders look for a personal credit score of at least 600.
+If your credit score doesn’t pass muster, you may have a harder time receiving approval.
+It’s a good idea to check your personal and business credit scores before applying.

 Other Documents

-When you submit your application for a secured business line of credit, you may be asked to submit a number of additional documents, including:
+When you submit your application for a secured business line of credit, you may be asked to submit a number of additional documents, which might include:

 • Annual sales and/or revenue